jeffhain/jolikit/README-BWD.md

   uiThreadScheduler.execute(...) instead for that.

 - "For a simple API, why bother with parallel painting?"
-  Painting a grid of pixels is an embarrassingly parallel problem, and it doesn't cost much to make the API allow for it, so it would have been a pity not to make it possible.
+  Painting a grid of pixels is an embarrassingly parallel task, and it doesn't cost much to make the API allow for it, so it would have been a pity not to make it possible.
   That said, a lot UI libraries, especially "advanced" ones, have a UI thread